GoogleCloudPlatform/solutionbuilder-terraform-google-bigquery/tutorial.md

 To avoid conflicts, only one user should modify and deploy a solution in a single GCP project.

+## Open cloned repository as workspace

-NOTE: Open the directory where the repository is cloned as a workspace in the editor:
+Open the directory where the repository is cloned as a workspace in the editor.
 * Go to the `File` menu.
 * Select `Open Workspace`.
 * Choose the directory where the repository has been cloned.
+This directory is the current directory in the cloud shell terminal.

 ## Details of your chosen data warehouse with BigQuery Jump Start Solution